 Mrs. Margie Sefcik – email@example.com

 In conclusion, we will be studying and working on many new and exciting things this year.
 Third grade is a year of transition from the development of skills to the development of independence.
-It is a time for students to begin to assume responsibilities for their education and become life-long learners, but they definitely still require guidance from school and home.
-Please review the Friday Folder each week with your child.
+It is a time for students to begin to assume responsibilities for their education and become life-long learners, but they definitely still require positive reinforcement from school and home.
+Please review the Friday Folder each week with your child and respond to your child’s weekly correspondence in their Friday Letter notebook.
 It is really the best method to monitor your child's progress.
 Please check out our Third Grade Blogs and up-coming Classtag for information.
 Thank you in advance for all of your cooperation and support.
 We look forward to a year like no other!

 Sincerely, the Third Grade Team